|

 with Fergie Jenkins, Donald Sutherland, the Vancouver Canucks, the Montreal Expos and the Japanese National Hockey Team at

 events where presentations of his works were the highlights of the days activities.
+Here is the start of YOU, walking on the ancient breath

+of his grandparents, Welcome!
+Enjoy!
+Make your walls happy!
 In 1982 he travelled to Adelaide, Australia to dance before representatives of 144 countries for a United Nations Museum’s

 conference.
 He has also danced in Kansas City, Missouri, Ottawa and Montreal as part of the touring ‘Ksan native dance group.